 John C. Barrett is Emeritus Professor of Archaeology at the University of Sheffield, having previously taught at the Universities of Leeds and Glasgow.
-He is the author of Fragments from Antiquity (2006) and co-author, with Michael Boyd, of From Stonehenge to Mycenae (2019).
-His research has focussed upon British and European prehistory and archaeological theory.
+He is the author of Fragments from Antiquity (1994) and co-author, with Michael Boyd, of From Stonehenge to Mycenae (2019).
+His research has focused upon British and European prehistory and archaeological theory.

 "Archaeology & its Discontents is a challenging, and immensely stimulating read." - Mike Pitts, British Archaeology